 Want to give your wedding ceremony’s grand finale a bit of sparkle?
 Make your own magical pixie dust with cones of glitter.
 This budget-friendly option will leave you and your brand new spouse glowing - literally.

 Always a crowd pleaser, blowing bubbles is a whimsical way to be showered as newlyweds.
 Bonus: there will be no sweeping up required and your younger guests will be kept entertained at your cocktail hour- they can keep blowing bubbles to their heart’s content.

 Fresh herbs aren’t just for cooking!
 They can easily be transformed into confetti, too.
 If you want to infuse your wedding ceremony exit with a little more meaning, we suggest doing a little research before setting your herb selections in stone.
 Oregano (which signifies joy), mint (which signifies virtue), sage (which signifies wisdom) and lavender (which signifies devotion) are all great options.

 Inject your wedding with some boho flair by turning to Mother Nature for help.
 From trend-forward eucalyptus to red and yellow-hued maple leaves, you’ve got a bevy of options at your disposal.
 This works perfectly for duos who have chosen a nature-y theme or want to bring a bit of the outdoors inside on their big day.

 Mix n’ Match

 Can’t decide on just one type of confetti?
 Do it all!
-Have your guests put together their own mix of ribbons, glitter, paper, petals and the like.
+Put together a mix of ribbons, glitter, paper, petals and the like.
 Make sure that all the colours you choose work together so that you end up with some stunning wedding ceremony exit photos.